TrendSeeker18/Employee-Attrition-Prediction/README.md

+That's an excellent breakdown of the project!
+Based on the provided information, here's a detailed README file for the "Employee Attrition Prediction & Insights" repository.

-Employee Attrition Prediction & Insights
+Employee Attrition Prediction & Insights 📉
 Overview
-This project utilizes data analytics and machine learning to help HR teams predict employee attrition and understand the driving factors behind turnover.
-By analyzing employee survey and performance data from a large consulting firm, the goal is to develop actionable, data-driven strategies to improve satisfaction and retention rates.
+This project uses data analytics and machine learning to predict employee attrition and identify the key factors that drive it.
+By analyzing a dataset from a large consulting firm, we've developed models and actionable insights to help HR teams create data-driven strategies for improving employee satisfaction and retention.

 Problem Statement
-Employee turnover is expensive and disruptive.
-Salifort Motors’ HR department sought actionable insights from their employee dataset to answer: "What’s likely to make an employee leave the company?"
-This repository provides models and visualizations to identify and address these risks.
+Employee turnover is a significant challenge for any organization, leading to high costs and operational disruptions.
+The goal of this project was to help Salifort Motors' HR department understand the key drivers behind employee turnover by answering the question: "What's likely to make an employee leave the company?"

 Data Description
-The dataset contains 15,000 employee records, each described by:
+The dataset contains 15,000 employee records, each with the following attributes:

-satisfaction_level

-last_evaluation

-number_project

-average_monthly_hours

-tenure (years at company)

-work_accident (binary)

-left (target variable: left or stayed)

-promotion_last_5years (binary)

-department (categorical)

-salary (categorical)
+satisfaction_level: Employee's satisfaction score.

+last_evaluation: The score from their last performance evaluation.

+number_project: The number of projects they are currently working on.

+average_monthly_hours: The average number of hours worked per month.

+tenure: Number of years the employee has been with the company.

+work_accident: Binary variable (1 if they had a work accident, 0 otherwise).

+left: Target variable; binary (1 if the employee left, 0 if they stayed).

+promotion_last_5years: Binary (1 if they were promoted in the last 5 years, 0 otherwise).

+department: The employee's department (e.g., Sales, HR, R&D).

+salary: The salary level (e.g., Low, Medium, High).

 Methodology
+The project follows a standard data science pipeline:

-Exploratory Data Analysis (EDA)
+1. Exploratory Data Analysis (EDA)

-Data Cleaning (duplicates, outliers, missing values, encoding)

-Feature Engineering (ordinal and one-hot encoding)
+We performed extensive EDA to understand the data's structure, distributions, and relationships between variables.

+2. Data Preprocessing
+Cleaning: Addressed duplicate entries, outliers, and missing values.

+Feature Engineering: Created new features where necessary and encoded categorical variables using ordinal and one-hot encoding for use in the models.

-Model Building:
+3. Model Building
+We trained and evaluated three different machine learning models to find the best-performing one for our prediction task:

 Logistic Regression